“What a business is this of a portrait painter! You bring him a potato and expect he will paint you a peach.”

 One of his most famous works is the Declaration of Independence (1826), located at Capitol Rotunda.
-Trumball completed a smaller version of this work in 1786.
+Trumbull completed a smaller version of this work in 1786.
 He wished to not show an accurate representation of the day, but to instead present an idealized vision of the Founding Fathers.
-Trumball drew his inspiration for this scene from Thomas Jefferson’s inaccurate sketches the former president made in Paris.
+Trumbull drew his inspiration for this scene from Thomas Jefferson’s inaccurate sketches the former president made in Paris.

 John Singleton Copley

 July 3, 1738–September 9, 1815